niplav/site/language.md

 superstition, no substition or stition?

-Only fishmongers, scaremongers and fearmongers?
+Only fishmongers, scaremongers, warmongers, cheesemongers, ironmongers, costermongers and fearmongers?

 myopia, no youropia, heropia etc.